WRF Physics¶

 ra_lw_physics=3

-from the CAM 3 climate model used in CCSM.
-Allows for aerosols and trace gases.
+An option from CESM’s CAM 3 climate model that allows for aerosols and trace gases.
 It uses yearly CO2, and constant N2O (311e-9) and CH4 (1714e-9).
-See Options for Radiation Input for the time-varying option.
+See the time-varying option in Options for Radiation Input.

 Collins et al., 2004